berryma4/metadata-forms-gui-archive/README.md

 # Meta data driven forms GUI for REST services![frigate forms logo](http-docs/img/frigate-forms-logo.png)
 ###### ***Status: Alpha-Dev** - Ready to use in projects but some features may need enhancements.*

+**[Live demo]( https://frigateforms.com)** for [FDA Certificates](https://frigateforms.com/demo/cert-of-need/index.html),  [Dental Claims](https://frigateforms.com/demo/dental/claims/dental-claim.html),  [Dental Providers](https://frigateforms.com/demo/dental/provider/dental-provider.html), etc.   *The Demos are highly responsive,  Try them on both desktop and mobile devices.*on github pages.

-Building forms based GUI to CRUD operations.
+Metadata based forms based GUI for CRUD operations.
 Provide a Meta data based system to rapidly deliver highly functional user interfaces.
-It supports editing, viewing and updating data in REST based services.
-It can dramatically reduce the Labor required to build and maintain custom GUI while retaining sufficient flexibility to deliver a customized and efficient user experience.
+It supports editing, viewing and updating data in HTML with REST based backend services.
+It can dramatically reduce the Labor required to build and maintain a custom GUI while retaining sufficient flexibility to deliver a branded, customized and efficient user experience.

-* **[Live demo]( https://frigateforms.com)** on github pages.
-Gitpages only allow form display and will not accept updates.
-If you wish to demonstrate saving data via REST calls then a server capable of processing PUT and POST commands must be available.
-See: [httpServer](httpServer)    *The Demos are highly responsive,  Try them on both desktop and mobile devices.*

 Please file a Issue to request enhancements.
 You can also reach me on Linked-in [Contact](https://www.linkedin.com/in/joe-ellsworth-68222/)   main Git Repo URI:   [metadata-forms-gui](https://github.com/joeatbayes/metadata-forms-gui)